 Martín Arboleda is a political geographer and Urban Studies Foundation Postdoctoral Fellow at the Harvard Urban Theory Lab-GSD.
-During the fall semester of 2016, he will also be lecturing at the Harvard Sociology Department.
-His research engages with critical political economy, urban political ecology, and science and technology studies.
+His research engages with global political economy, urban political ecology, and science and technology studies.
 His current work is framed by an attempt to transcend the methodological nationalism that is often concomitant to the study of resource extraction, and rethink the production of primary commodity frontiers in the context of global capital accumulation.
-This entails an interrogation of the emerging modalities of state power, technological modernization, and proletarianization of world peasantries that have come to shape the era of planetary urbanization.
-At the UTL, he will articulate these theoretical programs through two interrelated research projects: the first of them is a full-length monograph that explores the political-economic and sociospatial transformations produced by large-scale mining in Chile as result of a leap forward in the robotization and computerization of extraction, as well as of the rise of an Asia-centered capitalist world-system.
+This entails an interrogation of the modalities of political authority, technological infrastructures, and urban environments that emerge as spaces of extraction become entangled in transnational logistical systems for the circulation of commodities.
+At the UTL, he will articulate these theoretical programs through two interrelated research projects: the first of them is a full-length monograph that explores the sociopolitical and territorial transformations produced by large-scale mining in Chile as result of a leap forward in the robotization and computerization of extraction, as well as of the rise of an Asia-centered capitalist world-system.
 The second consists on a longer-term investigation on agrarian change and depeasantization in Latin America, especially in the context of the geographies of financial capitalism that emerged in the aftermath of the 2008 financial crisis, and of the ‘biotechnological turn’ in the agro-food supply chain.

 He completed his PhD in Political Science at the University of Manchester, UK, in 2015, with a thesis that addressed the contested geographies of planetary urbanization in a mining and energy district of northern Chile.
 His research has been supported by grants and fellowships from the Social Science Research Council, the Urban Studies Foundation, the National Commission for Scientific and Technological Research of Chile, and the School of Social Sciences of the University of Manchester.
 As a PhD student at the University of Manchester, he received the Manchester Doctoral College 2015 Excellence Award for best outstanding output.
 He has also worked as a Lecturer at the Harvard Department of Sociology.